 “Think back to when you were a child, around 8 or 9 years of age.
 What did you want to be when you grew up?
 Would your younger self be proud of what you decided to do instead”?

-Self-Discovery Journal Prompt Samples
+Self-Discovery Journal Prompt Examples

-What is your favorite book and why?
+“What is your favorite book and why?”

-There could be a plethora of reasons why your favorite book is your favorite.
-Considering why it’s at the top of your list can teach you a lot about yourself.
+Whatever the reason, considering why it’s at the top of your list can teach you a lot about yourself.

-“Describe the first birthday you remember”
+“Describe the first birthday you remember.”

-The first birthday I remember is my 7th birthday.
+The earliest birthday I remember is my 7th birthday.
 I remember walking down the aisles of the Jewel and falling in love with a Spuds McKenzie stuffed animal.
-My brother had one already, and I was a bit jealous, so my dad got me this one.
-I still have it to this day, over 30 years later, and sleep with it every night.
-This memory stirs feelings of nostalgia, love, and understanding about my relationship with my family.
-I’m sure your memories of your earliest birthdays will do the same for you.
+My brother already had one, and I was a bit jealous, so my dad got me this one.

 Journal Prompts for Beginners

-Regardless of where you are in your journaling journey, journal prompts can help.
-Beginners should look for prompts that will help them achieve their journaling goals – whether it be just to start (which, if that’s the case, I recommend my quirky and fun pack) or for self-discover (clearly, you need the introspection pack).
+Beginners should look for prompts that will help them achieve their journaling goals—whether it be just to start (which, if that’s the case, I recommend my quirky and fun pack) or for self-discovery (clearly, you need the introspection pack).

 Journal Prompts Versus Creative Writing Prompts

-Both journal prompts and creative writing prompts offer you writing ideas, but they are vastly different in subject matter.
-Creative writing exercises are designed to give ideas for fiction writing or to improve your writing skills.
-These types of prompts are specific to the craft of writing and help aspiring writers figure out what to write about.
-These creative writing ideas can be beneficial to students of writing.
-They can give you the inspiration to write a story, help you practice writing, and even help you overcome writer’s block.
+Creative writing exercises give ideas for fiction writing or to improve your writing skills.
+These types of prompts are specific to the craft of writing and help aspiring authors figure out what to write about.
+They can inspire you to write a story, help you practice writing, get your creative juices flowing, and even help you overcome writer’s block.

 Different Ways to Journal

 Grab our Ultimate Super Bundle of journal prompts and keep on writing.
-Starting with just ten minutes a day can help you make it a habit.
-With 250 prompts, you have nearly a full year of source material.
-So grab your diaries and journals, grab the prompts, and get to writing!
+Starting with just ten minutes daily can help you make it a habit.

 30 Free Journal Prompts